 Berenger Benger 1868-1935; lived for some time at The Grange, Hesworth Lane.
 His paintings include ‘In the Grange Garden’ painted while he lived there.
 Painted mainly watercolours.

 The Grange also has earlier interesting links with art; Conrad and Effie Herapath rented it for several (mainly) Summers in the 1880s and 90s.
-Effie was artistic herself and her father was the sculptor Sir Joseph Edgar Boehm (sculptor; see the next entry).
+Effie was ‘artistic’; her father was the sculptor Sir Joseph Edgar Boehm (sculptor; see the later entry).
 Conrad’s sister was Marion Sambourne, whose husband was ‘First Cartoonist’ at Punch magazine, Linley Sambourne.
-Their home can be visited at 18, Stafford Terrace; Marion has chronicled detailed accounts of life both there and in their many visits to Fittleworth.
+Their home can be visited at 18, Stafford Terrace, Kensington; Marion has chronicled detailed accounts of life both there and in their many visits to Fittleworth.
+Linley and other members of the family visited The Swan Inn.

 Sir Joseph Edgar Boehm 1834-1890 Boehm’s daughter rented The Grange during the 1880/90s.
 He was the sculptor of the Wellington statue at Hyde Park Corner, the Victoria Jubilee coins and many other sculptures.
 Ref.
 The Grange notes at the Fittleworth History Archive Resource.